Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-A fundamental step in SBSE is solution encoding for a particular SE problem, to identify the relevant search variables of the problem.
+\paragraph{Solution Encoding for SBSE Problems.} A fundamental step in SBSE is solution encoding for a particular SE problem, to identify the relevant search variables of the problem.
 This varies from one problem nature to another and requires problem-domain knowledge.
-FMs with diverse capabilities can support solution encoding for different SE lifecycle phases.
+FMs with diverse capabilities (\fullref{FM-S1} and \fullref{FM-S2}) can support solution encoding for different SE lifecycle phases.
 For instance, to verify software models with SBSE during the design phase, MMs with both textual and visual capabilities can facilitate solution encoding by analyzing software requirements and design artifacts, often created using graphical modeling languages such as Unified Modeling Language (UML)~\cite{uml}.